- Cancer is the number one cause of death in senior pets and comes in many forms.

 Like a human, your dog or cat can get several different types of cancer depending on their species, age, and other factors.
 A few examples of pet cancer are listed below.

 Dogs can get lymphoma, but cats with feline immunodeficiency virus (FIV) or feline leukemia virus (FLV) are especially susceptible to it.
-In cats, it generally attacks the kidneys or intestinal tract; in dogs, it is found in other parts of the body.
+In cats, lymphoma generally attacks the kidneys or intestinal tract; in dogs, it is found in other parts of the body.
 Appetite changes, behavioral issues, and sudden or unexplained weight loss can signal the early stages of the disease.

 This kind of cancer is found in middle-aged to older dogs.
 The root cancer stems from blood cells in different body tissue, leading to liver or spleen tumors.
 It’s relatively common, and surgery for it can be expensive.